What is Plasma Cutting

-- It is a retaining cap.
-This helps to hold the other consumables together.
+- It has a retaining cap that helps to hold the other consumables together.

-- This helps to focus on the arch.
+- It helps to focus on the arch.
 It also helps with the gas flow.

 - The role of the electrode is to carry current to the material.

-- Swirl ring.
-This serves to direct gas through the torch.
+- Swirl ring serves to direct gas through the torch.

 - As the name suggests, it protects the various consumables.

-You will want to ensure that you always have consumables so that you don’t run short.
-When you run out of consumables, the project will come to an end.
+You will want to ensure that you always have consumables, don’t run short.
+When you run out of consumables, any project you are working on comes to an end.

 - What is the necessary eye protection when using a plasma cutter?